 The HTA's regulatory requirements are set out in Appendix 1.
-The Regulation Manager covered the following areas during a desk-based assessment and site visit.
+The Regulation Manager covered the following areas during the visit:

-Standards assessed
+Standards assessed against during visit

-40 out of 47 HTA licensing standards were covered during the assessment (standards published 3 April 2017).
-Some standards relating to consent were not applicable as the establishment does not intend to seek consent from donors (C1(b), C1(d), C1(e), C1(f), C2(a), C2(b) and C2(c)).
+39 out of 47 HTA licensing standards were covered during the assessment (standards published 3 April 2017).
+Some standards relating to consent were not applicable as the establishment does not intend to seek consent from donors (C1(a), C1(b), C1(d), C1(e), C1(f), C2(a), C2(b) and C2(c)).